 With LinkedIn just a click away, employees can easily daydream about a new job if they’re unhappy, or even just a little bored.
-Millennials are particularly used to the idea of switching jobs and places of employment multiple times during your career, something companies need to be aware of when trying to boost employee retention rates.
-There’s always going to be a need for new employees when people move on or retire, but hiring new staff members can be a time-consuming and expensive process.
-Incorporating these changes in your retention strategy, you can boost your employee retention rate and ensure that current employees remain happy where they are.
+Millennials are particularly used to the idea of switching jobs and places of employment multiple times during their career which, depending on the circumstances, could heavily affect your employer branding.
+Hiring new staff members can be a time-consuming and expensive process.
+By incorporating these changes in your retention strategy, you can boost your employee retention rate and ensure that current employees remain happy where they are.

 Make room for flexibility

-Consider letting your employees trial working from home, with key benchmarks in place to ensure that deadlines are being met and the necessary work is completed to a high standard.
+Allow flexibility with your work from home rules, with key benchmarks in place to ensure that deadlines are being met and the necessary work is completed to a high standard.
 Non-fixed work hours can also be helpful for employees juggling home life alongside their job.
 Flexibility is something that people really value - no one wants to stay long in a job that’s too rigid they can’t even go and view a house they want to buy!
 Trusting employees and giving them the flexibility to manage their job alongside their daily life is a sure-fire way to keep your staff happy.

 Consistent communication wins

 Sometimes, things go wrong.
-Whether it’s a miscommunication, or someone’s unhappy with a way that a situation has been handled, good communication is crucial.
+Whether it’s a miscommunication, or someone’s unhappy with the way the situation has been handled, good communication is crucial.
 It’s a two-way system: employees need to be able to speak openly with management, and senior staff members should also ensure they communicate effectively with their teams, dealing with issues as they arise instead of waiting for them to snowball.

 To foster consistently solid communication internally, consider using communication software like Slack or Microsoft Teams.
 The instant messaging element mimics social media, helping employees communicate in a way that feels natural to them, rather than always resorting to overly formal emails.
 It’s also a good idea to check in with employees on a regular basis, through monthly 1:1 meetings.
 Ask employees what’s going well and what they need additional help with, and provide the chance for them to share anything personal that might be affecting their work.
 Employees will feel supported and more willing to come forward in the future when they know they’ve got the encouragement of their boss.